duckietown/template-docs/book/template/00_book_template.md

-# Duckumentation documentation {#book:contribute status=ready}
+# Duckumentation template {#book:contribute status=ready}

-This book describes the features of our documentation system and the procedures to update it.
+This is a template for duckumentation repo